 -

 From The Foundation Center...
-[If you are interested in more information on this grant opportunity, click "Link to Complete RFP" a...
+[As always, if you are interested in this grant opportunity, click "Link To Complete RFP" at the end...

 -